Dalton Gang: Grat's escape

 Jim Wagy also showed up after the break out to overlook the scene.
 By that time, Bill had been moved downstairs into what was Grat's cell.
 When Jim approached Bill said, "Jim, the birds have flown."
 When they entered the cell, Bill took out his guitar, sat on a soap box, leaned against the bars of the corridor and began to play a popular song he put his own words to and titled, "You'll Never Miss My Brother Till He's Gone".
 While Bill was playing his guitar, Wagy noticed that he was trying to cover up where the break had been made.
 One of the bars had been cut out and replaced with a broom handle blackened by soot.
 Wagy said, "Here is your hole", and kicked the broom handle onto the floor.
 Bill immediately threw his guitar on the bed and exclaimed, "Now what in the world do you know about that?
 How did they ever cut that bar out without my knowing it?"

 Most officers believed that Grat immediately escaped the county, but Sheriff Kay thought otherwise.
 After spending a few weeks tracking and arresting Arvil Beck and W.B.
 Smith, Sheriff Kay learned from them that Grat had actually made the opening in the bars several days before the robbery after being slipped a saw from someone on the outside.
 The sawing was hid from the jailer by a large box that they would put a blanket over and use to play cards.
 The cellmates would sing and talk to drown out the sound of the saw.
 Each time they stopped sawing, they plugged the hole with soap and soot.
 After making the opening, they ran around the corridors, kitchen, and basement for several nights.
 This is why Grat was able to notice Deputy Wagy hiding in a yard across the street from the jail.
-The last night they dug a hole in the brickwall of the woodroom, but found heavy iron bars embedded in the wall that they couldn't get in between.
+The last night they dug a hole in the brickwall of the wood room, but found heavy iron bars embedded in the wall that they could not get in between.
 They used the bar they had cut out to pry open the grating in the wood room window and, instead of risking going and putting it back, left the broom handle in its place.

 After the escape, Beck separated from the others and went north, while Grat and Smith went to a friend of Grat's named Joe Middleton, who lived in Hanford.
 Grat and Middleton told Smith they planned to hide out in the Coast Range and invited him to come with them.
 Smith instead went north and several weeks later was arrested by Kay.
 Threatened with prison time, Smith told Kay that Middleton could be followed to Dalton's camp when he carried him supplies.